RitaAndAurora/ddrm-jfsebastian/MANUAL.md

 Note that J.F.
 Sebastian only sends MIDI *control change* messages to the DDRM and does not handle any other kind of MIDI data.
 To send *note on/off* messages to the DDRM you need to configure the routing independently of J.F.
 Sebastian.

 Note also that for J.F.
 Sebastian to work, **DDRM needs to have "CC receive" option enabled**.
 You'll find that option in the MIDI settings menu of DDRM.

+#### 2.2.3 Automatic scanning of MIDI devices

+J.F.
+Sebastian will continuously check if new MIDI devices are connected or disconnected from your computer to updated the options of the lists of available devices for MIDI input and output.
+This allows to connect MIDI devices while J.F.
+Sebastian is already runnning and have them avialalbe in the menus.
+However, it has been reported that in some situations this feature causes devices to disconnect and not work properly with J.F.
+Sebastian.
+For this reason, as of version 1.1 we introduced a new feature that will allow to **enable or disable the automatic scanning of MIDI devices**.

+To enable or disable automatic scanning of midi devices click on the `Settings...` button on the lower-right corner of J.F.
+Sebastian, and choose the `MIDI device scan` option.
+An option named `Auto-scan MIDI devices` will appear ticked (&#10003;) if automatic scanning is enabled.
+Click on that option to toggle it.
+Additionally, only when `Auto-scan MIDI devices` is disabled, an extra option named `Scan devices now` will appear enabled.
+Click on that to trigger a *one-time* update of the currently available MIDI devices.

 ### 2.3 Bank file loader